charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ---
 {% include JB/setup %}

-## Pitfalls when creating a BitTorrent client

-For a little background, I started out at Hacker School by learning Python, using [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) and [Dive Into Python 3](http://getpython3.com/diveintopython3/), then solidifying this knowledge by writing a BitTorrent client according to [specification](http://www.bittorrent.org/beps/bep_0003.html).
+For a little background, I started out at Hacker School by learning Python, using [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) and [Dive Into Python 3](http://getpython3.com/diveintopython3/), then moved on to write a BitTorrent client according to [specification](http://www.bittorrent.org/beps/bep_0003.html).
 The result was [BitClient](https://github.com/charmeleon/BitClient), a lightweight client that uses no third-party libraries \(not even [Twisted](http://twistedmatrix.com/trac/)!\) to torrent files.
-It's sufficiently far along as to be fully functional \(although it lacks uploading functionality, for now\), and I would like to offer some insights on the difficulties that I faced when creating it, with the exception of architectural roadblocks since there's still plenty of room in BitClient for that.
+It's sufficiently far along as to be fully functional \(although it currently lacks uploading functionality\), and I would like to offer some insights on the difficulties that I faced when creating it, with the exception of architectural roadblocks since there's still plenty of room in BitClient for that.
 Some of the items below show my struggles with Python 3, others are about issues on how the specification communicates certain things.

 ### For HTTP trackers, test your GET requests on your browser